 Mobilising the value of biocultural collections in Brazil

-Mobilising the value of biocultural collections in Brazil, a project funded by the Institutional Links British Council (Newton Fund) led by the Instituto de Pesquisas Jardim Botânico do Rio de Janeiro (JBRJ), in partnership with the Royal Botanic Gardens, Kew, Birkbeck, University of London, the Instituto Socioambiental (ISA), the Federação das Organizações Indígenas do Rio Negro (FOIRN) and the Museu Paraense Emilio Goeldi (MPEG).
+Mobilising the value of biocultural collections in Brazil, a project funded by the Newton Fund - British Council led by the Instituto de Pesquisas Jardim Botânico do Rio de Janeiro (JBRJ), in partnership with the Royal Botanic Gardens, Kew, Birkbeck, University of London, the Instituto Socioambiental (ISA), the Federação das Organizações Indígenas do Rio Negro (FOIRN) and the Museu Paraense Emilio Goeldi (MPEG).

 Dr Luciana Martins forms part of this interdisciplinary project team, which involves ethnobotanists, curators, anthropologists and indigenous researchers with the aim to build capacity among Brazilian research institutes and indigenous communities on the Rio Negro to research, catalogue and mobilise data from important collections, and to develop these unique resources for improved understanding of the useful and cultural properties of plants.